-" A maximum net debt to net assets ratio;
+- " A maximum net debt to net assets ratio;

+- " A minimum cash reserves limit; and

-" A minimum EBITDA to net interest coverage ratio.
+- " A minimum EBITDA to net interest coverage ratio.

 Credit risk

 The Group's exposure to credit risk encompasses the financial assets being: trade and receivables and cash and cash equivalents.
 Credit risk is managed by regularly monitoring the Group's credit exposure to each counter-party to ensure credit quality of customers and financial institutions in line with internal limits approved by the Board.